nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_procedures.md

 - 91723000 anatomical structure
 - 280115004 acquired body structure

-So an alternative is only:
+So, an alternative is only:
 - 91723000 anatomical structure

 ## Procedure.complication ##